Chemical products are used in almost all areas of life. They form the basis of everyday products and capital goods.

 How do my skills measure up against the program requirements?
 How do I prepare myself?

 Are you unsure whether Applied Chemistry is the right degree programme for you?
-Nuremberg Tech offers you a range of services to help you find out exactly that.
+The Ohm offers a variety of ways to help you find the answer to that question.

 Test